wibiclint/kiji-schema/kiji-schema/cassandra_notes.md

   thread with Joe about this and there is a `token` function that we use to order the entity IDs.
   I added some unit tests, but more (especially integration tests) would be useful.

-- Need unit tests for the command-line tools.
+- Need unit tests for the command-line tools (many will not work yet with C* Kiji).

 ### General code organization